Psycarlo/marrypsy/Stats.md

-Note: All body categories have the -na atribute : not applicable
+Note: All photos must be full body

 # Female stats